AgentToolkit/altk-boost/altk/pre_tool/sparc/README.md

 # Prepare conversation context
 messages = [
+    {
+        "role": "user",
-    HumanMessage(content="Send an email to team@company.com about the meeting"), AIMessage(content="I'll send that email for you.")
+        "content": "Send an email to team@company.com about the meeting" },
+    {
+        "role": "assistant",
+        "content": "I'll send that email for you."
+    }
 ]

 # Tool call to validate (OpenAI format)